dominikjeske/dominikjeske.github.io/_posts/2020-11-09-source-generators.markdown

 # Testing

 Testing is very important part of every developer process.
 When writing code generators it is **must have** for me.
-Personally I wrote my code using UnitTest code and when I was done I get to integrate this code in application.
+I wrote my code using UnitTest first approach and when I was done I started to integrate this code in application.
 In this section I will show how using Roslyn you can prepare test environment that allows you to execute SG in isolation.

 Every test should have **AAA (Arrange, Act, Assert)** structure - when testing generators we should have input and output classes for arrange and assert part because our test will read those classes and test if we generated expected output.
 Same as with templates I prefer to put input and output as separate files from which I'm reading them in my test.
 When comparing I'm using extension method [**AssertSourceCodesEquals**](https://github.com/dominikjeske/Samples/blob/main/SourceGenerators/HomeCenter.SourceGenerators.Tests/Helpers/AssertExtensions.cs) that is removing all white spaces and compare code without them - this is because we don't want our tests fail because of difference in some white spaces.